Dayton Triangle, Aurora, CO Violent Crime Rates and Maps

 • In Briargate, Colorado Springs, C, crime costs $156 per person, which is $220 less than in Dayton Triangle

-The table below shows the total cost of crime to the residents of Dayton Triangle for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Dayton Triangle, with the projected cost per resident.

 Crime